The Mary Stevens Hospice - Volunteers' Week 2026

 Volunteers' Week 2026

 Held annually from the first Monday in June, Volunteers’ Week is a UK-wide campaign that honors and recognises the vital work of volunteers.
+This week at the Mary Stevens Hospice, we are proud to be celebrating and thanking our volunteers for the incredible contribution they make to our patients, their loved ones and the wider community.

 a woman with brown hair and glasses, wearing a mustard coloured jumper